antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 It's interesting to take a look at the geographic variations in operating system usage.
 Most geographies have a mix, but you can see that some areas run predominantly on a single operating system, at least as it relates to .NET Core usage.

 This data and visualization is based on the IP address seen on the server.
 It is not collected by the CLI.
-The IP address is not stored, but converted to a city/country representation.
+The IP address is not stored, but converted to a 3-octet IP address, which is effectively a city-level representation of that data.

 ### Overall Operating System Distribution